hsultova/TicTacToe_SDL/README.md

 * Add AI
 * Add multiplayer mode

  Here are some images.
-Tested with color cell and with line when there is a winner.
+Tested with coloring the cell and with drawing a line when there is a winner.

 ![](/Images/4.JPG)